jamie-ralph/data-career-analysis/README.md

-**Analysing careers in data with the StackOverflow Developer Survey 2019**
+Analysing data jobs in industry
 ================

 <br>

-Data analysts and data scientists are in demand across industries.
-Usually the difference between these jobs is that data scientists use more machine learning and programming than analysts, but this boundary can sometimes become blurred.
-Here I’ll use the StackOverflow 2019 Developer Survey to explore the characteristics of data analysts and data scientists, including **salary**, **contribution to open source**, and **coding as a hobby**.
+Data analysts and data scientists are in demand in many industries around the world.
+Since getting my first analyst job a couple of years ago I’ve wondered what really sets these roles (and the people who do them) apart.
+Here I’ll use the **StackOverflow 2019 Developer Survey** to explore the characteristics of data analysts and data scientists, including **salary**, **contribution to open source**, **coding languages used**, and **coding as a hobby**.

 <br>